Product Discovery Techniques: Methods, Frameworks, and Tools

 Did you know that YouTube started as a video dating site?
 Or that Twitter was initially conceived as a podcasting platform?
+Both platforms found their real direction by using product discovery techniques to learn what users actually wanted.

 When building great products, what you don’t know can hinder your efforts.